 Rating Airless Spray Painting Machines

 There are different criteria used for rating airless spray painting machines.
 These include the number of guns accompanying the system and the maximum size of the tip.
 Gallons per minute (gpm) measures the flow rate in terms of both the pump’s productivity and the size of the nozzle.

-Horse power (hp) pertains to the performance of the engine driving the airless system and there are a range of airless motors available.
+Horsepower (hp) pertains to the performance of the engine driving the airless system and there is a range of airless motors available.
 It may be tempting to opt for the biggest motor assuming this means more power and a machine that will last longer, but this isn’t always the case.
 It is best to tally the motor and spray tip with the project in hand.
-In fact, tip size is probably the most effective way of rating an airless spraying system and working out which one is best for the job will result in an optimum finish.
+In fact, the tip size is probably the most effective way of rating an airless spraying system and working out which one is best for the job will result in an optimum finish.